Contrib-ng/GE-WEB/README.md

 ## Available Scripts

-In the project directory, they are no scripts
+In the project directory, they are no scripts but to continue operation navigate to the ge-web folder, your terminal directory would look like [HOME_DIR]/GE-WEB/ge-web, in this directory you run [npm i] to install a node_module dependencies.

 ### Deployment